dipamsen/LibraryManager/docs/main.typ

 = Introduction

-This application aims to streamline the process of issuing and returning books in a library.
-Its goal is to easily keep track of library transactions and display them with ease.
-It also allows to update information as well as create and delete data from the database.
+The Library Manager is designed to facilitate the process of book issuance and returns in a library environment.
+This application offers a solution for tracking transactions, simplifying administrative tasks, and presenting data in a clear manner.
+Users can efficiently manage the database by updating, creating, and removing records.
+The goal is to make the application mor accessible by streamlining library operations and transaction management.

 = Technologies used